Installation#

 Stable latest official release from PyPi:

-If instead you want the latest version of the git master branch from, use:
+If instead you want the latest version of the git main branch from, use:

 Dependencies